- Where to Stay in Japan on a Backpacker Budget

 4. Visit Tsukiji Fish Market

-One of the largest fish markets in the world, Tsukiji Fish Market is a very popular spot with early-rising visitors to Tokyo.
+One of the largest fish markets in the world, Tsukiji Fish Market is a very popular spot with locals and early-rising visitors alike.
 The market, which begins in the wee hours of the morning, sells every kind of sea creature imaginable from top of the line caviar to cheap yet tasty sardines.
 Free to enter, this market is definitely worth a visit.
 You'll be able to sample the freshest sushi and sashimi going, along with some pretty unbeatable oysters.
 (Also, look out for packets of fish offal containing gigantic eyes and brain, as well as the stuffed polar bear and wild cat)

 Location: 5-2-1 Tsukiji, Chuo-ku.